'Coldest air in a generation' hits the Midwest. Officials warn of almost instant frostbite

 As millions grapple with the frigid temperatures, at least five deaths have been linked to the extreme weather this week.

-In Rochester, Minnesota, a man died Sunday outside the home he was staying in with a relative.
-He didn't have keys to the home and was unable to enter after being dropped off that morning.
+In Rochester, Minnesota, a man died Sunday outside the home where he was staying with a relative.
+He didn't have keys to the home and couldn't get in after being dropped off that morning.
 The single-digit temperatures that dipped below zero may have played a role in his death, police said.

-And in Illinois, a man died Monday in a crash involving a village plow truck and a pedestrian, Libertyville police said.
+In Illinois, a man died Monday in a crash involving a village plow truck and a pedestrian, Libertyville police said.
 The plow truck driver has been placed on paid administrative leave pending the results of an investigation.
 The same day, Ethan and Shawna Kiser were killed when their Saturn Vue spun sideways and into the path of a GMC Yukon in northern Indiana, authorities said.
-The couple was 22 and 21, respectively.
+They were 22 and 21, respectively.

 A 55-year-old man was found dead Tuesday in the detached garage of his Milwaukee home after he apparently collapsed while shoveling snow, the medical examiner's office said.